-Though sex discrimination in employment is illegal, some employers still find ways to deny job opportunities to pregnant women by claiming that pregnancy is a disability or a handicap that can't be reasonably accommodated.
+hough sex discrimination in employment is illegal, some employers still find ways to deny job opportunities to pregnant women by claiming that pregnancy is a disability or a handicap that can't be reasonably accommodated.

-But pregnancy is a temporary condition that has resulted in discrimination against women.
-Bias against a pregnant employee must be treated as a form of sex discrimination.
+But pregnancy is a natural condition, and bias against a pregnant employee must be treated as a form of sex discrimination.
 The ACLU and the Northwest Women's Law Center (NWLC) recently reminded the Washington Supreme Court of this in the case of Hegwine v.
 Longview.

 Stacey Hegwine was fired from a job as an order checker for Longview Fibre Company after the company found out she was pregnant.
+The company argued that the job required her to lift more weight than she was able to.
 When Hegwine sued the company for violating the Washington Law Against Discrimination, her former employer asked that the case be considered a disability matter.

-The ACLU and NWLC submitted a friend-of-thecourt brief urging the Supreme Court to treat Hegwine's termination as sex discrimination.
+The ACLU and NWLC submitted a friend-of-the-court brief urging the Supreme Court to treat Hegwine's termination as sex discrimination.
+For more than 30 years, Washington law has prohibited adverse treatment of women because of pregnancy or childbirth, requiring employers to accommodate the needs of a pregnant employee whenever possible.

 The brief was written by cooperating attorney Kathleen Phair Barnard of Schwerin, Campbell, Barnard and Iglitzin, ACLU-WA Legal Director Sarah Dunne, and Sara Ainsworth of NWLC.